labdao/plex/docs/docs/concepts/tokens.md

 sidebar_label: Tokens
 ---

-**ProofOfScience** represents Plex's unique approach to preserving, acknowledging, and ensuring the reproducibility of scientific computations.
-By leveraging the power of blockchain, each computation in Plex can be minted into an ERC 1155 token called a ProofOfScience Non-Fungible Token (NFT).
+**ProofOfScience** represents plex's unique approach to preserving, acknowledging, and ensuring the reproducibility of scientific computations.
+By leveraging the power of blockchain, each computation in plex can be minted into an [ERC-1155](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/) token called a ProofOfScience Non-Fungible Token (NFT).

 ## Minting with `plex_mint`